Inneragent8/File-IO/README.md

 Algorithm:
 Use a loop from 0 to count-1:
 Print word followed by a space.
-Print a newline at the end.n
+Print a newline at the end